 What Does Scaling AI Mean?

-Scaling AI involves taking isolated AI pilots or proofs-of-concept and expanding them to multiple departments, business lines, or customer touchpoints.
-This requires:
+Scaling AI involves taking isolated AI pilots and expanding them to multiple business lines.
+This transition requires a shift from "hand-crafted" models to industrialized, automated pipelines.

 Key Pillars of Enterprise-Scale AI